Emergency Preparedness: What Every Worker Should Know

 In brief, preparedness turns capacity victims into capable responders.

-The first rule of emergency preparedness is knowing what you’re up towards.
-Different workplaces face terrific dangers — a health center worries about disorder outbreaks, a production unit approximately gadget fires, an office approximately electric powered faults or medical emergencies.
+The first rule of emergency preparedness is knowing what you’re preparing against.
+Different workplaces face different risks ( dangers) — a health center worries about disease outbreaks, a factory or production unit likely to have equipment fires, an office about electric powered faults or medical emergencies.

-Here are the commonplace categories each worker ought to understand:
+Here are the common types of workplace emergencies worker ought to understand:

 - Fire and Explosion: as a result of electrical faults, flammable materials, or gas leaks.